qstainless/TextAnalyzerClient/README.md

 The client presents a GUI to the user, asking for a URL to parse: count the total number of words, excluding HTML tags, the total number of unique words, and the frequency of those unique words.
 The client sends the URL to the server application, which will parse the URL and send back the statistics to this client application.
 Once the data is received, the client will display the statistics and the word/frequency pairs in the GUI, ordered by word frequency in descending order.

 ## Code design
-For this exercise, the [TextAnalyzer](https://github.com/qstainless/TextAnalyzer) program was split into two parts: a client application and a server application.
+For this exercise, the [TextAnalyzer](https://github.com/qstainless/TextAnalyzer) program was split into two parts: this client application and a server application.
 The client application presents the user with the GUI, interacts with the server application to process the URL submitted by the user, and then displays the data processed and sent back by the server.

 For additional code design notes, see the TextAnalyzer [Code Desing](https://github.com/qstainless/TextAnalyzer#code-design) section.